CodeYourFuture/curriculum/content/js2/blocks/key-values/index.md

   firstName: "Francesco",
   lastName: "Leoni",
   age: 33,
+  cityOfResidence: "Manchester"
 };
 ```

 In the {{<tooltip title="object literal">}} An object literal is an object defined by writing a comma-separated list of key-value pairs inside of curly braces.{{</tooltip>}} above, there are 3 properties.
-The first property consists of `firstName: "Francesco"`.
+The first property consists of `firstName` and `"Francesco"`. `firstName` is a key and the value associated with it is `"Francesco"`.

-This property forms a **key-value pair**, the string on the left of the `:` is the key `firstName`.
-On the right of the `:` is the property value "Francesco".
 In objects, each **key-value pair** is separated by a comma.